Ysjshine/encryption-AES/README.md

 # encryption-AES
-Using python implements AES algorithim
+Using python implements AES algorithm

 ### How to use?
 ```python